2.5 Cross-border mobility programmes

 - Third-country nationals with multiple-entry Schengen visa (type C) valid for at least 5 (five) days beyond the intended stay in the Republic of North Macedonia may stay no longer than 15 (fifteen) days upon every entry into the territory of the Republic of North Macedonia as long as the total length of stay does not exceed 90 days in any 180-day period.

 The Government of the Republic of North Macedonia has adopted a decision to extend the visa exemption until 31 December 2020, for foreign national’s holders of third country valid passports holding valid British, Canadian or U.S. visa.
 The length of their stay in the Republic of North Macedonia may be up to 15 days, and the validity of the British, Canadian or U.S. visa should be 5 days longer than the planned stay in the Republic of North Macedonia.
 The total duration of consecutive stays in the Republic of North Macedonia may not exceed (is limited to) 90 days in any 180-day period, which precedes the days of the stay.

 Registration of Foreign Nationals

 The Republic of North Macedonia, according to the legislation, has developed procedures for customs.
-The customs service of the Republic of North Macedonia developed information booklet with title “What you need to know when you are departing from and arriving in Macedonia”.
+The customs service of the Republic of North Macedonia developed an information booklet titled “What you need to know when you are departing from and arriving in North Macedonia”.
 There are no specific custom rules for volunteers.